Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: Model and Main Results

+The updates to $x_1$ are in the same positions in the ST and SCC orders, in the same order in the CT and SCC orders.
+Likewise for $x_2$. \end{example}

+We can also understand the SCC order in terms of start times $1,2,\ldots,T$.
+The $t$-th update in the ST order starts at time $t$ and commits at some integer time in the range $[t+1,t+q+1]$ (this follows from our assumption that the asynchrony is $q$-bounded).
+Remember that the ``times'' are simply providing an ordering; they are not measured in a common unit. $\calU_t$, the $t$-th update in the SCC order, has an integer start time in the range $[\max\{1,t-q+1\},t+q-1]$ and commits at an integer time in the range $[t+1,t+q+1]$ (see Lemma~\ref{lem::SCCrange}). \hide{ The earlier it starts, the greater the variation in values in might read, and so for our analysis, we will assume the start time is $\max\{1,t-q\}$.
+We cannot set its commit time in a similar way, however, as its commit time could affect which other updates might read its committed value. }

 Clearly the history has no influence on the choice of $k_{t+1}$.
-However, this raises a new issue: \emph{future} updates can interfere with the current update.
-Here the term future is used w.r.t.~the SCC ordering; recall that an update $U_1$ to one coordinate with an earlier starting time can commit later than another later starting update $U_2$ to a different coordinate, and therefore $U_2$ could interfere with $U_1$.
+However, there is a new issue: \emph{future} updates can interfere with the current update.
+Here the term future is used w.r.t.~the SCC order; recall that an update $U_a$ to one coordinate with an earlier starting time can commit later than another later starting update $U_b$ to a different coordinate, and therefore $U_b$ could interfere with $U_a$.

-\paragraph{The Strong Common Value Assumption} Since the retrievals of coordinate values are performed after choosing the coordinate $k_t$ to update, and since the schedule of retrievals depends on the choice of $k_t$, in general it is possible that the retrieved value $\tx$ in Step~\ref{alg-line-retrieve} of Algorithm~\ref{alg:SACD} varies with $k_t$.
+\hide{\paragraph{The Strong Common Value Assumption} Since the retrievals of coordinate values are performed after choosing the coordinate $k_t$ to update, and since the schedule of retrievals depends on the choice of $k_t$, in general it is possible that the retrieved value $\tx$ in Step~\ref{alg-line-retrieve} of Algorithm~\ref{alg:SACD} varies with $k_t$.

-Also, a later starting update (update A) can affect updates with earlier starts (updates in B) if update A commits earlier than some of the updates in B. One scenario in which this is likely to occurs if the iteration lengths are unequal.
-Suppose that at time $\tau$ a core $\cal B$ chose coordinate $k_\tau \in B$ to update, and this update takes $2d$ time units to commit (where $d\ge 3$).
+Also, a later starting update (update $\calU_A$) can affect updates with earlier starts (updates in B) if update A commits earlier than some of the updates in B. One scenario in which this is likely occurs when the iteration lengths are unequal.
+Suppose that at time $\tau$ a core $\cal B$ chose coordinate $k_\tau \in B$ to update, and its update takes $2d$ time units to commit (where $d\ge 3$).
 Also, suppose the update is scheduled to read the value of coordinate $j$ at some time after $\tau+d+2$.
-At time $\tau+1$, core $\cal A$ chooses a random coordinate to update.
-If it chooses coordinate $j$ ---Update A---and if this update takes $d$ time units to commit, then core $\cal B$ will read the value updated by core $\cal A$.
+At time $\tau+1$, core $\cal A$ \rjc{starts Update A by choosing} a random coordinate to update.
+If core $\cal A$ chooses coordinate $j$, and if its update takes $d$ time units to commit, then core $\cal B$ will read the value updated by core $\cal A$.
 On the other hand, if coordinate $j$ was not chosen recently, then core $\cal B$ will surely read an earlier value of coordinate $j$.

 More subtly, even if update $A$ commits after all the updates in $B$, it can still affect the updates in $B$ due to differential delays coming from the operating environment (see Footnote~\ref{fn:async-effects} for examples of such delays).